lewagon/dotfiles/04-Front-End/07-AJAX/01-Your-Age-From-Your-Name/README.md

 https://api.agify.io?name=michael
 ```

-Once the request is done, update the content of the paragraph wiht the `your-name` id.
-Try to create a display the avec in sentence like `You're ${data.age} years old according.`
+Once the request is done, update the content of the paragraph with the `your-name` id.
+Try to display a message with a sentence like `You're ${data.age} years old.`

 Happy agifying!